 This recipe will make enough sauce for around 14-15oz dried pasta.

-Do note that if you heat this sauce over the stove or let the pasta sit in it too long, the sauce will thicken.
+Do note that if you heat your vegan roasted red pepper sauce over the stove or let the pasta sit in it too long, the sauce will thicken.

 To avoid this I usually store the sauce separately but if you have leftovers and the sauce is thicker than you’d like you can just loosen it with a little water or vegetable stock.